Local Girl Scout Troop Helps Neighbors in Need

 According to Miraya, “My favorite part is restocking the box, because it shows that things are being used from the box.”

 For all of the girls, it is a wonderful feeling to know that they have made a positive difference in the community.
 As Aubyn said: “Anyone who wants to help others can.
 They just have to try.
 It’s a great feeling, and I think everyone should do it.”

 If you would like to donate to the Blessing Box, nonperishable, nonexpired groceries and other hygiene items needed include peanut butter; canned fruits, vegetables, meats and beans; fruit cups; crackers; dry pasta; shelf milk; cereal; kid-friendly snacks; tea; coffee; bottled water; soap; deodorant; toilet paper; and baby items, such as diapers and wipes.

-To learn more about Troop 1482’s Blessing Box, visit www.facebook.com/brokenarrowblessingbox.
+To learn more about Troop 1482’s Blessing Box in Broken Arrow, visit www.facebook.com/brokenarrowblessingbox.